sergeysova/redux-symbiote/README.md

 }, 'accounts/loading')
 ```

-Its all. `accounts/loading` is a optional namespace for actions types.
+That's all. `accounts/loading` is an optional namespace for actions types.

-To reduce noise around loading actions see at [`symbiote-fetching`](https://npmjs.com/symbiote-fetching)
+To reduce noise around loading actions see [`symbiote-fetching`](https://npmjs.com/symbiote-fetching).